 Second, mothers responded to those job opportunities.
 Some took jobs because the extra income could help families buy cars, homes, furnishings, and so on.
 Some took jobs because the family needed their income to make up for husbands’ stagnating wages (a noteworthy trend after the 1970s).
 And some took jobs because they sought personal fulfillment in the world of work.

 And married working mothers changed the economy as well.
 Once it became commonplace for families to have two incomes, houses, cars, and other goods could be more expensive.
 Things women had done for free — everything from making soap and clothes, to growing and preparing food, and cleaning one’s own home — could be commodified.
-Commodification, the process of newly buying and selling something that had not previously been bought and sold, made for even more jobs, and more workers, and so the story continues…Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+Commodification, the process of newly buying and selling something that had not previously been bought and sold, made for even more jobs, and more workers, and so the story continues…Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.